wawandco/oxpecker/README.md

 # Oxpecker

-Oxpecker is a CLI for web applications being build with Go and the Buffalo Framework.
-It aims to provide support for the everyday development using Go and the Buffalo stack.
+Oxpecker is a CLI system we use at Wawandco to wire the plugins we use in our day-to-day development tasks, the functionalities are built into plugins we store in a different repository, this tools allows us to wire those plugins depending on the needs of the project.

 ## Installation